uconneeb/evolution/06-biblio.md

 **JBS Haldane.
 1924.** A mathematical theory of natural and artificial selection.
 I. Trans.
 Cambridge Philos.
 Soc.
 23:19-41.
 (No DOI available, but it can be downloaded from [the Blackwell Publisher website](http://www.blackwellpublishing.com/ridley/classictexts/haldane1.pdf)) _(This paper represents the first time anyone estimated a selection coefficient for the case of peppered moths in the 1800s.
 See p.
 26 but note that peppered moths were in the genus _Amphidasys_ rather than _Biston_ at that time.)_

+**UM Savalli.
+1994.** Tail length affects territory ownership in the yellow-shouldered widowbird.
+Animal Behavior 48:105-111.
+[DOI: 10.1006/anbe.1994.1216](https://doi.org/10.1006/anbe.1994.1216) _(No figures were used from this paper, but the results were contrasted to those found by Andersson 1982 in a different species of widowbird.)_

 **O Savolainen, M Lascoux, and J Merila.
 2013.** Ecological genomics of local adaptation.
 Nature Reviews Genetics 14:807-820.
 [DOI: 10.1038/nrg3522](https://doi.org/10.1038/nrg3522) _(Figure 3 of this paper was shown in lecture to illustrate repeated loss of stickleback armor in freshwater lake environments.)_

 **AE van't Hof, P Campagne, DJ Rigden, CJ Yung, J Lingley, MA Quail, N Hall, AC Darby, and IJ Saccheri.
 2016.** The industrial melanism mutation in British peppered moths is a transposable element.
 Nature 534:102-107.
 [DOI: 10.1038/nature17951](https://doi.org/10.1038/nature17951) _(This paper describes the genetic basis of the dark (melanic) form of the peppered moth.
 It was mentioned after Dr. McClintock's visit because the mutation results from a transposable element.)_